 4. Body Percussion

-Challenge the class to make up a body percussion pattern to match a rhythm card.
-Continue adding one card at a time with another movement pattern.
-This can be really fun and really tricky.
+Challenge the class to create a body percussion pattern to match a rhythm card.
+Add one card at a time with another movement pattern.
+This can be fun and tricky. 😊

-Consider adding one rhythm pattern with a simple body percussion pattern as an accompaniment to a new song you are introducing.
+Add one rhythm flash card with a simple body percussion pattern as an accompaniment to a new song you’re introducing.
 This multi-tasking activity allows students to practice a rhythm pattern while they listen to a new song.

 5. Rap it Out!

-Using the seasonal theme of the flashcards or another theme of your choice (character traits, kindness, musical instruments, etc.), challenge students to create lyrics to match the rhythm.
+Use the seasonal theme of the flash cards or another theme of your choice (character traits, kindness, musical instruments, etc.), and challenge students to create lyrics to match the rhythm.
 Layer rhythm patterns or connect them to create a speech piece.

 Turn over one or two rhythm pattern cards.
-Read the pattern together as a group, repeat while playing the pattern.
+Read the pattern together as a group, repeat while students play the pattern on a rhythm instrument.
 Repeat the sequence four times (say the pattern 4 times/play the pattern 4 times OR say/play, say/play, etc.).

-You may play the patterns on any unpitched rhythm instruments or melodic barred instruments using only pentatonic pitches.
+You may play the patterns on any unpitched rhythm instruments or melodic barred instruments with only pentatonic pitches.
 Incorporate dynamics to vary the repetition and build musicianship skills.

 Choose one or two patterns to create an ostinato accompaniment for an instrumental piece of music.
 Use only unpitched rhythm instruments.
-Marches work very well for this purpose.
-You can follow the form of the march by choosing different rhythm patterns and/or instrumentation for each section.
+Marches work well for this purpose.
+You can follow the form of the march and choose different rhythm patterns and/or instrumentation for each section.

 Allow students to be creative and choose different patterns/instrumentations.
-Repeat the activity during several class sessions creating different accompaniments for the same piece of music.
+Repeat the activity for several class sessions and create different accompaniments for the same piece of music.

 8. Form – Rhythm Rondo

-Create a short piece of music using different patterns and possibly different instrumentation for each section of the piece.
-Consider dividing the class into groups and choosing one group to perform each section.
+Create a short piece of music with different rhythm patterns and different instrumentation for each section of your original piece.
+Divide the class into groups and choose one group to perform each section.

 You will want to start with ABA, AABB, or ABC form for your early elementary students.